rykener/transsangha/_pages/schedule.md

 ### 🟥 BIPOC Affinity Night

-🟥 3rd Thursdays of each month.
-If you identify as BIPOC, please join us for programming around intersectionality, BIPOC, and Trans identity.
+🟥 BIPOC Affinity Night is for people who identify as BIPOC.
+The night features programming around intersectionality, BIPOC, and Trans identity.
+It includes guided meditation, introductions, a group reading, and community discussion.
+Snacks are shared afterwards if you'd like to stick around to chat.

+BIPOC Affinity Night is the 3rd Thursdays of each month.

-If you identify as white, please attend any other Thursday of the month.
+_If you identify as white_, please attend any other Thursday of the month.

 ### 🔷 Buddha Night